onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - 'Why didn't you fish for longer and catch more?'
 - The Mexican replied, 'I (didn't) want to fish for longer.
 With this I (have) enough fish for my family.'
 - 'But what do you do with the rest of your day?
 Aren't you bored?'
 - The fisherman smiled,' I'm never bored.
 I get up (late), play with my children, watch football, and take a siesta with my wife.
-Sometimes in the evenings I walk to the village to see my friends, play the guitar, a nd sings (some) songs.'
+Sometimes in the evenings I walk to the village to see my friends, play the guitar, and sings (some) songs.'
 - The American couldn't understand, 'Look, I am a very successful businessman.
 I (went) to Harvard University and I (studied) business.
 I can help you.
 Fish for four hours every day and sell the extra fish you catch.
 Then, you can buy a bigger boat, catch more, and (earn) more money.
 Then buy a second boat, a third, and so on, until you have a big fleet of fishing boats.
 You can export the fish and leave this village and move to Mexico City, or LA, or New York City, and open a fishing business.'
 - The fisherman smiled, 'But how long will all this take?'
 - The businessman thought about it for a bit.
 'Probably (about) 15 to 20 years,' he said.